 Disclosure: There are affiliate links in this post.

-Fascination of cruises
+Fascination of Cruises

-Having the right clothes for your cruise saves you money.
-It also permits feeling your best from the very first day on board.
+When you fly a leg of your cruise vacation take into account that airlines limit the weight and number of free baggage pieces.
 Delays or erroneously shipping your baggage on another trip can ruin your vacation when you have to spend the first hours on board finding some suitable essential items.
-You may end up with clothes that are not a great flattering fit and/or color, that are not so you and/or clothes that you will never wear again.
+You may end up with non-flattering, non-fitting clothes in not your best colors, that you most likely will never wear again.

 Thus, wear essential clothes on your travel to the port-of-call and/or have them in your carry-on baggage.

 In case of a dance cruise, pack a wrinkle-free dress, swimwear, a coverup for your poolside entrance, extra socks, bra, and a set of underwear in your carry-on.
 When it comes to what to wear on the travel to the port, wear jeans or casual pants, T-shirt or sweater and a jacket.
-See the example outfit with jeans and a floral bomber jacket.

 Outfit Inspirations for a Cruise Vacation